 How to Watch

 Racer TV and MAVTV are the official homes for coverage of the Grand National Cross Country (GNCC) events.
-All 13 rounds, from the season opening Big Buck GNCC in South Carolina to the finale at Ironman Raceway in Indiana, will air in taped-delayed telecasts on MAVTV, while Racer TV provides live streaming coverage of the 2 p.m.
+All 12 rounds, from the season opener in South Carolina to the finale, will air in taped-delayed telecasts on MAVTV, while Racer TV provides live streaming coverage of the 2 p.m.
 ATV and 1 p.m. motorcycle races from each event.
 Catch all the action at http://www.mavtv.com/ and http://www.racertv.com/.

 About GNCC Racing

-The Grand National Cross Country Series presented by Specialized is the World’s premier off-road racing series.
-Founded in 1975, the 13-round championship is produced exclusively by Racer Productions.
+The Grand National Cross Country Series presented by Specialized, an AMA National Championship, is the world premier cross country racing series.
+Founded in 1975, the 12-round motorcycle and ATV championship and 9-round eMTB championship, is produced exclusively by Racer Productions.
 Cross-country racing is one of the most physically demanding sports in the world.
-The grueling two and three-hour GNCC races lead as many as 2,400 riders through racetracks ranging in length from eight to 12 miles.
+The grueling two and three-hour GNCC races lead as many as 2,800 riders through racetracks ranging in length from eight to 12 miles.
 With varied terrain, including hills, woods, mud, dirt, rocks, and motocross sections, GNCC events are tests of both survival and speed.
 The series draws talent from all over the U.S., Central America, South America, Europe, Japan, Australia and New Zealand.
 GNCC Racing is televised live on RacerTV.com.
 For more information, please visit www.gnccracing.com.